Traffic light control and coordination

 A junction for road vehicles and pedestrians controlled by traffic lights in the UK.
 The various vehicle and pedestrian movements are separated in either time or space for safety and efficiency.

-The normal function of traffic lights requires more than sight control and coordination to ensure that traffic and pedestrians move as smoothly, and safely as possible.
-A variety of different control systems are used to accomplish this, ranging from simple clockwork mechanisms to sophisticated computerized control and coordination systems that self-adjust to minimize delay to people using the junction.
+The normal function of traffic lights requires more than sight control and coordination to ensure that traffic and pedestrians move as smoothly and safely as possible.
+A variety of control systems are used to accomplish this, ranging from simple clockwork mechanisms to sophisticated computerized control and coordination systems that self-adjust to minimize delays for people using the junction.

+In the United States, traffic signal timing is traditionally operated to minimize vehicle delay at traffic signals.
+This often affects the safety and mobility of people walking and riding bicycles.

 History

 The first automated system for controlling traffic signals was developed by inventors Leonard Casciato and Josef Kates and was used in Toronto in 1954.

 Terminology

 In Australia and New Zealand, the terminology is different.
-A "phase" is a period of time during which a set of traffic movements receive a green signal - equivalent to the concept of a "stage" in UK.
+A "phase" is a period of time during which a set of traffic movements receives a green signal, equivalent to the concept of a "stage" in the UK.
 One electrical output from the traffic signal controller is called a "signal group" - similar to the UK's concept of "phase".
 PTV VISSIM also uses the signal group terminology.

 Components in a traffic signal cycle in the United States.

-In the United States, an "interval" is a portion of a signal cycle during which none of the signal indications changes.
-A "phase" means the sum of right of way (green), change (yellow), and clearance (red) intervals assigned to an independent or combined traffic movements.
+In the United States, an "interval" is a portion of a signal cycle during which none of the signal indications change.
+A "phase" means the sum of right of way (green), change (yellow), and clearance (red) intervals assigned to an independent or combined traffic movement.